-I personally love the colors that Nathan bottles offer, and I love that they are easy to clean and come in different sizes, too.
+I personally love the colors that Iron Flask offers and I love that they are easy to clean and come in different sizes, too.

 I use them for much more than yoga (stretching, pushups, planks, etc.) and recommend that everyone who exercises has one.
 This one is simple, thick, and comes in several colors.

 4. Yoga Block

 Whether you’re new to yoga or not, you should know that yoga blocks have many uses.